Skip to main content

 Better view

-Good positioning is durable, but it should evolve as the market, product, and buyer maturity change.
+Good positioning lasts, but it should evolve as the market, product, and buyer maturity change.

 Category design is just a new name